 Cargo KPI #4: Loss and Damage

-Another interesting cargo airline KPI we strongly advise is loss and damage, which corresponds to the percentage of shipments with loss or damage.
+We strongly advise another interesting cargo airline KPI is loss and damage, which corresponds to the percentage of shipments with loss or damage.
 The KPI is exceptionally insightful when it comes to process irregularities.
-However, it is essential to not only take into account the claimed damages filed but all damages perceived in a shipment.
+First, however, it is essential to consider the claimed damages filed and all damages perceived in a shipment.

-Based on this and related to our post-Airline Operations KPI Trends that will gain increasing importance in 2020, again, comes the importance of dynamic KPIs and dashboards.
-As we have seen in this particular scenario, airlines are using all possible resources to transport the necessary goods.
+Based on this and related to our post-Airline Operations KPI Trends that will gain increasing importance in 2020 comes the importance of dynamic KPIs and dashboards.
+As we have seen in this scenario, airlines use all possible resources to transport the necessary goods.

 Implementing Dynamic Cargo Airline KPIs during Covid-19